NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 filters to confirm that results consistently match the requested conditions.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-Filtering options are limited when dealing with ads that are not Political, which are unavailable for the EU.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 ### RELEVANCE